-We can envision the plot of the entire Bible – the conflict between God and the Adversary for rule over all of creation – as God and Satan playing a deadly cosmic chess match where the winner takes all, literally.
+We can envision the plot of the entire Bible as God and Satan playing a cosmic chess match where winner literally takes all.
 On one side we have the white king – no, not God but his human son, to whom he gave the kingdom, the power, and the glory.
-On the other side we have the black king, the Adversary, who was deeply offended by God’s choice of heir.
+On the other side we have the black king, the angel son of God, who was deeply offended by God’s choice of heir.

 It appeared that Satan won the very first match when he lured humanity into a death trap.

 But he was mistaken.
-As the plot develops, we will find that every move that Satan makes, God successfully counters.
+As the plot of this mystery story develops, we will find that every move that the Adversary makes, God successfully counters.
 That’s because God has a long range strategy and sees the end from the beginning, and Satan is constantly playing catchup.

-“I am God, and there is none else; I am God, and there is none like me, Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, My counsel shall stand, and I will do all my pleasure: Calling a ravenous bird from the east, the man that executeth my counsel from a far country: yea, I have spoken it, I will also bring it to pass; I have purposed it, I will also do it.”
-(Isa 46:9-11)
+“I am God, and there is none else; I am God, and there is none like me, Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, My counsel shall stand, and I will do all my pleasure…yea, I have spoken it, I will also bring it to pass; I have purposed it, I will also do it.”
+(Isaiah 46:9-11)

 This most specifically and especially includes the decision to